AmmarTheDeveloper/Blogify-Frontend/README.md

 ### Authentication
 Blogify ensures secure access to your account with robust authentication using JWT (JSON Web Tokens).
 This means only authorized users can log in and access the platform, providing a safe environment for sharing content.

-### Password Caching
+### Password Hashing
-Blogify employs password caching to optimize authentication processes and enhance user experience.
-When a user successfully logs in, their encrypted password is temporarily stored in the cache memory.
-This allows for quicker authentication during subsequent login attempts, as the system can compare the cached password directly instead of querying the database each time.
+Blogify employs password hashing to enhance security and protect user credentials.
+When a user creates an account or updates their password, the password is hashed and securely stored in the database.
+This ensures that plain-text passwords are never saved and makes it significantly harder for unauthorized parties to gain access to user accounts.

 ### Password Management
 Forgot your password?
 No problem!
 With Blogify's password management feature, users can easily reset their passwords.
 An OTP (One-Time Password) is sent to the user's registered email address for verification, ensuring a seamless and secure password recovery process.